Table of Contents

 By following these steps you can optimize your chances of conceiving naturally

-• Optimize sperm health because the sperm is pre-washed: Clinicians often ignore the quality of the sperm.
+- Optimize sperm health because the sperm is pre-washed: Clinicians often ignore the quality of the sperm.
 Poor quality sperm results in failed IVF and abnormal embryo and is one of the leading causes of infertility.
 Fortunately, sperm regenerates every 76 to 90 days and can be greatly improved with changes in diet and lifestyle

-• Check your vitamin D levels: It is observed that as Vitamin D below 40 nanograms per milliliter have been linked to infertility keep in mind supplementing with vitamin D does not mean that your levels are adequate you must test aim for optimal levels of vitamin D between forty to sixty nanograms per milliliter.
+- Check your vitamin D levels: It is observed that as Vitamin D below 40 nanograms per milliliter have been linked to infertility keep in mind supplementing with vitamin D does not mean that your levels are adequate you must test aim for optimal levels of vitamin D between forty to sixty nanograms per milliliter.

-• Check your MTHFR status: Forty percent of the population has this polymorphism which prevents you from absorbing folic acid.
+- Check your MTHFR status: Forty percent of the population has this polymorphism which prevents you from absorbing folic acid.
 Lack of folate at the start of a pregnancy can result in devastating outcomes.
 Folic acid helps prevent neural tube defects, serious birth defects of the spinal cord and such as spina bifida and the brain such as anencephaly.

-• Take supplements: You might need to take supplements with folic acid or methylfolate in case you are one of the forty percent with MTHFR number.
+- Take supplements: You might need to take supplements with folic acid or methylfolate in case you are one of the forty percent with MTHFR number.

-• Have your gene report analyzed: It is necessary to have your gene report analyzed a functional medicine practitioner that specializes in fertility.
+- Have your gene report analyzed: It is necessary to have your gene report analyzed by a functional medicine practitioner that specializes in fertility.
 This is not the same as the gene karyotype test that IVF clinics routinely check.
 A gene report is where your cells methylation cycles are analyzed.
 Methylation cycles and the cells produce energy and detox the cells and recycle b12 folate and homeless cysteine, the body’s most toxic free radical.
 If these cycles are not functioning properly your fertility will be compromised.

-• Avoid gluten and dairy: Gluten has been linked to unexplained infertility, thyroid disorders, autoimmunity, food and tolerances nutrient deficiencies and more.
+- Avoid gluten and dairy: Gluten has been linked to unexplained infertility, thyroid disorders, autoimmunity, food and tolerances nutrient deficiencies and more.
 Also, many gluten-free foods can also be quite harmful as they contain ingredients that spike blood sugar.

-• Check your thyroid function: You should check your thyroid to verify if your TSH is too high for a healthy pregnancy.
+- Check your thyroid function: You should check your thyroid to verify if your TSH is too high for a healthy pregnancy.

-• Support your mitochondrial function: Poor quality mitochondria which are the cellular engines is one reason for poor quality eggs.
+- Support your mitochondrial function: Poor quality mitochondria which are the cellular engines is one reason for poor quality eggs.